Covid-19 Practice Policy 12.07.2021

 Guidance from the RCVS and BVA has been updated for lockdown and does guide us to assess what is and isn’t necessary during lockdown when people should be travelling less.
 We have taken an approach that tries to balance clinical need, staffing levels and an uncertain time line to allow us to continue to offer our services.
 Our safety first approach is limiting some very small areas of our services on offer.
-We are still not back to a full compliment of staff so some of our routine nurse clinics are still not back on offer and we will update you as this is transitioned back in, this is likely to be once clients return to the buildings.
+We are still unable to offer some of our routine nurse clinics and we will update you as this is transitioned back in, this is likely to be once clients return to the buildings.

 We will be asking all clients to phone us from the car park on arrival at the practice.
 We are still not allowing clients to enter the buildings at all.
 We will need to confirm the mobile number you have with you as it does not show on all of our phone systems and will request that you stay outside until you are telephoned by one of our vets or nurses.
 Please have your phone on and loud in the car so you know when they are calling you back.

-After speaking to you on the phone the vet or nurse will then come outside to fetch your pet (they may advise you where to meet them) when they will take him or her into the practice for an examination or treatment.
+After speaking to you on the phone the vet or nurse will come to fetch your pet (they may advise you where to meet them) when they will take him or her into the practice for an examination or treatment.
 We will social distance where ever possible from you to ensure ultimate safety.
-We expect our staff to be wearing masks during any hand over due to the interactions within the buildings, at this stage we are not requesting clients to wear a mask when attending the surgery, but certainly have no issue with clients who opt to wear masks and or gloves.
+We expect our staff to be wearing PPE during any hand over due to the interactions within the buildings.